Suicide attack: Car bomb suicides in the 2020s

-2020 in Nashville, Tennessee

 On 25 December 2020, a suicide bombing occurred in Nashville, Tennessee.

-2025 in Palm Springs, California

 On 17 May 2025, a 2010 silver Ford Fusion sedan loaded with explosives detonated outside the American Reproductive Centers fertility clinic in Palm Springs, California, resulting in the death of the perpetrator, 25-year-old Guy Edward Bartkus, and injuries to four others.
 Nearby buildings were damaged and windows were shattered.
 A tripod and camera were found at the scene.
 The FBI called it an "intentional act of terrorism".
 Bartkus reportedly identified himself as the perpetrator of the bombing in a video posted online, an audio recording, and manifesto in which he described himself as a "pro-mortalist" and said people did not give consent to exist.
 A 32-year-old man named Daniel Jongyon Park was arrested for possible involvement.
 Park was expelled from Poland to face prosecution on the United States.